 The Intelligence Group, a division of the Creative Artists Agency, found that millennials overwhelmingly prefer a collaborative work culture rather than a competitive one.
 There’s no better way to appeal to that growing segment of the workforce than by demonstrating a collaborative culture in the hiring process.

 Agree on the hiring process and timeline

 Your recruiter must be candid with hiring managers regarding the pool of available talent and the expected time to fill an open position.
 Hiring managers should then adjust their time to hire expectations accordingly.
-Both should come to agreement on the following:
+Both should come to an agreement on the following:

 - Who will receive the resumes and then pre-screen candidates?

 - What’s the timeline for screening resumes, pre-screening candidates and presenting candidates to the hiring manager?

 - How quickly will the hiring manager respond to HR after receiving resumes and interviewing candidates?